windranger-io/mantle-xyz/README.md

 ### Apps and Packages

-**Apps**
+**Apps (some apps not created yet)**

-- `website`: The main BitDAO.io marketing website and pages
+- `app-website`: The main BitDAO.io marketing website and pages (TBC)
-- `dashboard`: The main application dashboard, jobs, events, usecases, analytics
+- `app-dashboard`: The main application dashboard, jobs, events, usecases, analytics (TBC)
-- `resources`: A resource portal for docs, prompts, research
+- `app-resources`: A resource portal for docs, prompts, research (TBC)
-- `design-system`: A resource portal for docs, prompts, research
+- `app-design-system`: A resource portal for docs, prompts, research
+- `app-experiments`: Experimental app for trying out solutions
 - `app-template`: A template to copy when adding a new application into the OS
+- `api-resources`: A Directus API for resources

 **Packages**